solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Log Analytics is a tool in the Azure portal used to edit and run log queries with data in Azure Monitor Logs.
-You can use Log Analytics queries to retrieve records that match particular criteria, identify trends, analyze patterns, and provide a variety of insights into your data.
-Users can create charts in the portal.
+You can use Log Analytics queries to retrieve records that match particular criteria.
+Use the query results to identify trends, analyze patterns, and provide insights.
+Users can create charts to visualize important data in the portal.

 Query examples: